 Meet the Team

-With a worldwide programme of encouraging children to draw and invent their own fantasies and stories, these activities will further creativity in education programmes and, hopefully, at one and the same time, help to save endangered animals from extinction.
+Encouraging children to draw and write down their own Bowdleflode fantasies, may, at one and the same time, help to save some endangered animals from extinction.

-Sofia came to Bowdleflodes as an experienced art gallery manager with years of curation skills and on a personal basis, she has a huge following on social media where she expresses her expertise and impeccable taste in interior design.
+Sofia came to Bowdleflodes as an experienced art gallery manager with years of curation skills and a BA in Events Management.
+Sofia also has a dedicated following on social media where she shares her expertise and impeccable taste in interior design.

 The Tech Guy